tjn2124/Poker/Texas HoldEm Poker/readMe.txt

 Both the interactive play() method and the command line version of the play method call checkHand() and use the helper methods to evaluate the player's hand.
-The hand is returned to the user as a string along with their bankroll balance.
+The evaulation of the hand is returned to the user as a string along with their bankroll balance.